francois-rd/coma/docs/source/tutorials/examples/cli.rst

 -------------------

 Config attributes in ``coma`` can be structured objects (lists or dicts).
-Since ``coma`` uses ``omegaconf`` configs under the hood, the behaviour of these structured configs follows that of ``omegaconf`` (``>=2.0.0``).
+Since ``coma`` uses ``omegaconf`` configs under the hood, the behavior of these structured configs follows that of ``omegaconf`` (``>=2.0.0``).
 In particular, when specifying these attributes on the command line, the command line data either overrides (for lists and existing dict keys) or merges (for new dict keys) with the default values.